 With that said, if you want a cordless for floor cleaning only (and don't have pets), the AirRam Mk2 is a good choice - especially as it's much cheaper.
 Click to view the AirRam Mk2 price.

-The UK cordless vacuum market is fiercely competitive at the moment.
+The UK cordless vacuum market is fiercely competitive.

 Since the original AirRam was released, cordless vacs have quickly grown in popularity.
 This has been helped by improvements in suction power and battery life.